 Is someone in the family getting ready to apply to college?
 Take a tour of the University of British Columbia - it's one of the most beautiful campuses in the country.

 13. Gaze at the Stars at GMS Observatory

 Right next to the H.R.
 MacMillan Space Centre, the observatory is admission by donation and offers public viewings on Friday and Saturday evenings (July 1 to Labour Day), and Saturday evenings (Labour Day to July 1).

 There's no cost for admission to enjoy gorgeous Vancouver scenery.
 Take the legendary Sea-to-Sky Highway to get to Whistler and experience glimmering turquoise inlets, old-growth rainforests and craggy cliffs.

 Vancouver's newest neighbourhood was home to athletes from around the world during the 2010 Olympic Winter Games.
 It’s located at the southeast corner of False Creek, just steps from Science World.
 Grab a snack, explore the nearby habitat island, and check out some interesting public art installations.

 16. Richmond Night Market

-During the summer, this Chinese night market is free for those under 13 or over 60 ($2.75 for the rest of us) and definitely worth the trip to scope out (and dig into) fried squid, fish balls and Chinese knick- knacks.
+During the summer, this Chinese night market located in Richmond is free for those under 13 or over 60 ($2.75 for the rest of us) and definitely worth the trip to scope out (and dig into) fried squid, fish balls and Chinese knick- knacks.